 - Nisha the Lawbringer - The Sheriff of Lynchwood and Handsome Jack's girlfriend from Borderlands 2, killed in a boss battle by the player.

-- ClapTrap the FragTrap - Formerly the Interplanetary Ninja Assassin ClapTrap militarized by Hyperion in the "ClapTrap's New Robot Revolution" DLC for Borderlands 1, and eventually the last remaining ClapTrap, comic relief in Borderlands 2.
+- ClapTrap the FragTrap - Formerly the Interplanetary Ninja Assassin ClapTrap militarized by Hyperion in the "ClapTrap's New Robot Revolution" DLC for Borderlands 1, and eventually the last remaining ClapTrap, a comic relief sidekick in Borderlands 2.

 While not a direct numbered sequel, the high sales and positive reception to Borderlands 2 lead to the development of another Borderlands game, though one that went through a much quicker development schedule than between the first two games.
 However due to Gearbox currently working on different projects, it was handed over to 2K Australia to lead the development.